How to Cultivate Faith

 He was referring to beings who have taken refuge.
 Again in the Sutra of the Immaculate he said:

-If the merit of taking refuge were to possess form, it would fill the whole of space and still there would be more.
+it would fill the whole of space and still there would be more.

 And in the Condensed Transcendent Wisdom: